-Olive trees thrive in USDA zones 8-10.
+Olive trees thrive in USDA zones 8 to 10.
 This makes growing olive trees in zone 9 an almost perfect match.
 Conditions in zone 9 mimic those of the Mediterranean where olives have been cultivated for thousands of years.
-Whether you want to grow an olive for the fruit, to press for oil or simply as an ornamental, there are plenty of options for zone 9 olive trees.
+Whether you want to grow an olive for the fruit, to press for oil, or simply as an ornamental, there are plenty of options for zone 9 olive trees.
 Interested in olives for zone 9?
 Read on to find out about growing and caring for olives in zone 9.

 About Olives for Zone 9

-You’ll know growing an olive tree is for you if you live in a dry, balmy regions with plenty of sun, low wind and humidity with winter temperature never below 15 F. (-9 C.).
+You’ll know growing an olive tree is for you if you live in a dry, balmy region with plenty of sun, low wind, and humidity with winter temperature never below 15 degrees F. (-9 C.).
 Olives have very shallow root systems, so planting them in a gusty area is a recipe for disaster.
 If you have some wind, be sure to double stake the tree to give it extra support.

 Zone 9 Olive Trees